Doctor of Dental Medicine (D.M.D.) Program

 A dental student working on a dental mold.

-The Doctor of Dental Medicine (D.M.D.) degree program is a four year program that educates and trains individuals as dentists who have not only the fundamental knowledge of the profession, but also the qualities and characteristics required of dentists as leaders of dental teams and members of community health teams.
+The Doctor of Medicine in Dentistry (D.M.D.) degree program is a four year program that educates and trains individuals as dentists who have not only the fundamental knowledge of the profession, but also the qualities and characteristics required of dentists as leaders of dental teams and members of community health teams.

 Throughout their professional lives, dentists must add to their knowledge by evaluating their own observations and those of others, this ability having been engendered by a critical approach to learning and cultural competence.

-1. Prerequisites
+Academic Prerequisites

-Subject Semester Hours
+Subject Credit Hours

 General Chemistry